 (3.1) User Groups

-After activating protection for Gmail, CloudGuard SaaS will automatically create of 4 User Groups.
+After activating protection for Gmail, CloudGuard SaaS will automatically create 2 User Groups.
 You can review them in your Google Admin Console, under Groups:

 If you already started Gmail, please open a Service Request to get assistance.